ThreatHuntingProject/ThreatHunting/hunts/webshells.md

 **Description**

 * Stack by page hits -- pages with few hits are a typical sign
-    * Add more fideltility by combining views from below (none if the above is giving higher fidelity, one, two or all):
+    * Add more fidelity by combining views from below (none if the above is giving higher fidelity, one, two or all):
         * No referer from client
         * Stack by unique visits per IP -- most only visit the webshell (no other page hits, no js, no images, etc.)
             * this isn't true of injected webshells (where they are injected into an existing page)